SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 * config-sve01.json - defines what is stored in the .mbtiles file
 * process-sve01.lua - actually puts OSM data into the right field

-The logic used here is actually very similar to that used for [raster maps](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/style.lua) and [mkgrmap maps](https://github.com/SomeoneElseOSM/mkgmap_style_ajt/blob/master/transform_03.lua).
+The logic used here is actually very similar to that used for [raster maps](https://github.com/SomeoneElseOSM/SomeoneElse-style/blob/master/style.lua) and [mkgmap maps](https://github.com/SomeoneElseOSM/mkgmap_style_ajt/blob/master/transform_03.lua).

 ## "transportation"